The Hotel Ormond

 The Hotel Ormond was the skyline signature of Ormond Beach for over 100 years.
 It was built in 1887 by John Anderson and Joseph Price and opened January 1, 1888.
 Two years later, Henry Flagler bought the hotel and made it into one of the best known hotels in the world, a playground for the rich and famous of the time.

-Over the next 15 years, Flagler added three new wings, expanding the number of rooms from 75 to 400, added elevators and a saltwater swimming pool, and built a railroad bridge from the mainland to the doors of the hotel.
+Over the next 15 years, Flagler added three new wings, expanded the number of rooms from 75 to 400, added elevators and a saltwater swimming pool, and built a railroad bridge from the mainland to the doors of the hotel.
 At the time, it was the largest wooden structure in the United States and included 11 miles of corridors and breezeways.
 The hotel was located on 80 acres stretching from the Halifax River to the Atlantic Ocean.

 When John D. Rockefeller died in 1937, the period of elite patronage began a steady decline.
 A succession of new owners took over.

 In 1949, Robert Woodward bought the hotel from Flagler's Florida East Coast Hotel Company.
 In 1951, C.A.
 Maddy purchased the hotel to sell lifetime contracts to the elderly.
 Edgar Cook bought the hotel in 1955 at public auction when Maddy almost went bankrupt.

 His partners, Thomas Cobb and Thomas Wetherell, became the new hotel owners in 1957 after converting it to a retirement hotel.
 From 1978 until 1986, there were three more owners when the City of Ormond ordered the building be evacuated, believing it to be hazardous to residents.
 The final owner was Milton Pepper, who purchased it at auction in 1987.
 After numerous attempts to restore the hotel, it was finally demolished in 1992.
 The Ormond Heritage Condominium now occupies the site.